moj-analytical-services/intro_r_training_extension/README.md

 will no longer receive any updates from the developer given their more advance counterparts.

-As a general artifact of the reshaping process, the resulting data set has either an increased number of rows or columns respectively.
+As a general artefact of the reshaping process, the resulting dataset has either an increased number of rows or columns respectively.
 Interpretation largely deepens on the project at hand where the current stage of the system determines the optimal structure of the data to be